 Essential Phone Cameras

-Despite all the updates they’ve been pushing out, the camera is still disappointing compared to its competitors.
-Hopefully, they will push more updates and improve the camera.
+Despite all the updates they’ve been pushing out, the camera is still disappointing when compared to the competition.
+Hopefully, they will keep improving the camera and pushing more updates.

 Essential Phone performance and software